parmeet10/solveWatchAi/API_DOCUMENTATION.md

 - When `useContextEnabled` is `true` and a previous AI response exists, the AI service uses the previous response as context for the next request.
 - Context usage is logged on the server but not included in WebSocket event payloads.

 ---

+### Cropping on Scale

+When using the `capture` event to define a region for OCR, the system automatically handles coordinate scaling to account for display resolution differences.

+**How it works:**

+- Mouse clicks are captured in logical screen coordinates (e.g., 1440×900)
+- Screenshots may have different resolutions, especially on Retina/high-DPI displays (e.g., 2880×1800)
+- The system calculates a scale factor by comparing screenshot dimensions to screen dimensions
+- Coordinates are automatically scaled before cropping the image for OCR

+**Example:**

+- Screen resolution: 1440×900 (logical)
+- Screenshot resolution: 2880×1800 (2x Retina)
+- Scale factor: 2.0
+- Click at (500, 300) → Cropped at (1000, 600) in screenshot

+This ensures accurate region extraction regardless of display scaling or Retina display settings.

+---